Venda: Security forces

-The Venda National Force was established with Venda’s independence in 1979 and included defence and other services such as police and prisons.
-Strange enough, traffic policing was part of this national force, but by 1981 it was transferred to the Department of Justice.
-The Fire Brigade was however still part of the Venda National Force although there were plans to transfer this to the civilian government.
+The Venda National Force was established with Venda's independence in 1979 and included defence and other services such as police and prisons.
+Strangely enough, traffic policing was part of this national force, but, by 1981, it was transferred to the Department of Justice.
+The Fire Brigade was, however, still part of the Venda National Force, although there were plans to transfer this to the civilian government.